Important

 Who quits their job to get away from harassment

 Mostly it’s two types of people.
-People who do work where it’s normal to change jobs a lot, and people who are facing really severe or long-term harassment.
+People who do work where it’s normal to change jobs a lot, or people who are facing really severe or long-term harassment.

 Jobs where it’s normal to move around a lot